Long ago in times long forgotten there lived a woman of great renown.

 A healer was she who fought illness’s strife,

 With Aconite she made it so fevers no longer burned,

-With Belladonna she stopped the spasms of her neighbor's child,
+With Belladonna she stopped the spasms of a child,

 With Wormwood she calmed the belly with pain worse than mild,